sudomesh/disaster-radio/README.md

 # Adding Libraries

-If you're including new libraries in the firmware then you wil need to add them to `platformio.ini` under `lib_deps`.
+If you're including new libraries in the firmware, for PlatformIO, you wil need to add them to `platformio.ini` under `lib_deps`.

+If you're including new libraries in the firmware, for makeEspArduino, you wil need to add them to `LIBS =` in the correct `config.mk` file.

+Make sure to also include the approprate commands for fetching the new libraries in `fetch_deps.sh`.

 # License